LouaiTayyar/design-patterns/README.md

 ## Layout

-Each design pattern has its own branch and short descriptive file
+Each design pattern type has its own branch and each design pattern has its own folder with a short descriptive file

 ## Tools